 You cannot beat the nutrient density found in organ meat.
 Below is a chart that summarizes each vitamin’s nutrient profile followed by a detailed explanation.

 Main Function – Fat-soluble Antioxidant that fights free radicals damage.
-Provides immune support ranging from colds to autoimmune diseases.
+Provided immune support ranging from colds to autoimmune diseases.
+(1)

-Inflammation – Protects body from several diseases associated with inflammation and oxidative stress.
+Provides body with protection from several diseases associated with inflammation and oxidative stress.

-Eye Health - Helps with eye health and may lower the risk of macular degeneration, one of the leading causes of vision loss.
+Eye Health - Vitamin A shown to help with eye health and consumed on a regular basis may lower the risk of macular degeneration (1), one of the leading causes of vision loss.

-Birth Defects - Prevents birth defects.
-Vitamin A is needed for embryonic development and organ formation during fetal development.
+Birth Defects - Vitamin A is needed to prevent birth defects.
+It's needed for embryonic development and organ formation during fetal development.
+(1)

-Brain Health - Helps with brain health related to memory storage and recovery.
-And with plasticity, allowing the brain’s neural systems adapt to broad and constantly changing environmental conditions.
+Brain Health - Helps with memory storage and recovery.
+Improves plasticity, which helps the brain’s neural systems adapt to broad and constantly changing environmental conditions.
+(1)

 Main Function – An antioxidant that helps with bone building, blood clotting, protein activation just to name a few.
 The vitamin is fairly new and needs more research by the medical community as its benefits are pigeonholed due to the lack of academic research and interest.